-Food color is often associated with the product’s flavor, safety, and nutritional value.
+Food color Natural Colorant is often associated with the product’s flavor, safety, and nutritional value.
 Due to their high consistency and low cost, synthetic food colorants have been used.
 Consumer awareness and demand, though, have motivated the substitution of synthetic dyes with natural alternatives.
 Little consistency, lower tincture strength, interactions with food ingredients, and inability to fit preferred hues can restrict natural pigment applications.
 Any particular naturally derived colorant can, therefore, function in all applications as a standardized solution to a common synthetic colorant.

 This analysis draws together major environmental and biological outlets for natural colorants as well as similar equivalents.
 It describes the chemical properties of prevalent pigments, including anthocyanins, carotenoids, betalains, and chlorophylls.
 Often addressed are possible applications and hues (warm, dark, and achromatic) of commonly used natural pigments such as anthocyanins as red and blue colorants, as well as possible future substitutes such as violet violacein and red proanthocyanins.